originphp/website/source/docs/development/testing.md

 If you are want to load a fixture from a plugin, then add the plugin name with the dot notation to list, e.g. `MyPlugin.Bookmark`.

 Create the fixtures in the `tests\Fixture` folder.

-You are most likely going to be testing existing models, so we can import the schema easily.
+You are most likely going to be testing existing models, so we can import the schema easily using the model settings (table name and datasource).

 ```php
 namespace App\Test\Fixture;